The 5-Day Epic

 Your horse will be tacked up and untacked for you.

-When we arrive at a new location, please may you assist with taking the bridle off the horse, putting the halter on a typing them up.
-Please also loosen the girth.
+When we arrive at a new location, you may assist by taking the bridle off the horse, putting the halter on, loosening the girth and typing them up.

 What types of animals are you likely to see?